rapidsai/cudf/docs/cudf/source/cudf_polars/engine_options.md

 ## Disabling Unified Memory

-By default `cudf_polars` will default to CUDA Unified Managed memory with RMM's asynchronous pool allocator.
-On system's that don't support Managed Memory, a non-managed pool allocator is used.
+By default `cudf_polars` will default to [CUDA managed memory](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#unified-memory-introduction) with RMM's managed pool allocator.
+On systems that don't support managed memory, a non-managed asynchronous pool allocator is used.
-[Unified Memory](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#unified-memory-introduction) can be turned off by setting `CUDF_POLARS_DISABLE_UVM` to `"True"`.
-System requirement for Unified memory can be found [here]( https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#system-requirements-for-unified-memory).
+Managed memory can be turned off by setting `CUDF_POLARS_DISABLE_UVM` to `"True"`.
+System requirements for managed memory can be found [here]( https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#system-requirements-for-unified-memory).